KarahanS/karahans.github.io/_pages/archive.md

 layout: page
 title: archive
 permalink: /archive/
 description: A collection of photos taken by me or someone close to me.
+Some of the photos here are taken with a professional camera, others by phone.
 nav: true
-nav_order: 1
+nav_order: 3
 display_categories:
 horizontal: false
 ---